 "He responded exactly how he was trained to do and suddenly you just have life snuffed out," said Paulk.

 A tragic wreck that the sheriff said shouldn't have happened.

 He urges all drivers to remember how dangerous a vehicle can be and how important it is to keep yourself and others safe.

 "They don't realize they're driving something that kills.
 You're driving a missile," said Sheriff Paulk.

 And while telling a family that a loved one won't be coming home is part of an officer's job, this case was too close to home.

-"We deal with tragedy everyday and it's one of the toughest things.
+"We deal with tragedy every day and it's one of the toughest things.
 As a sheriff especially, to have to notify a family you've lost, you know, I feel totally responsible.
-I'm the one who put him there," Sheriff Paulk.
+I'm the one who put him there," said Paulk.

 Butler started at the department in April of last year.